 Such is his passion for his work, Dr Lekich completed the gruelling Peaks Challenge in August last year, cycling 235km through the Gold Coast Hinterland and raising $2000 in donations to support the Phlebology Foundation of Australia.
 Dr Lekich has since committed to completing all of the upcoming Peaks Challenges.
 Those wishing to donate to this foundation can do so via http://www.phlebologyfoundation.com/.

-Dr Lekich is a devoted husband and father of three young children, two girls and a boy.
-He enjoys jogging while his children ride their bikes.
+Dr Lekich adores his three children and influencing them to be the best adults they can be.
 He is a keen surfer, golfer, water and snow skier.
 Professor Owen put limits on his pursuits of dangerous sports as he does not want all the investment in training to be lost with a hand injury.
 He loves music and will have music playing at every operating list.
 Playing the drums is about the only risky activity his hands are involved in these days.

 His professional affiliations are: